jturqueti/psy-book/README.md

 🚧 <b>In Progress</b> 🚧
-<br>This project is a first test on Next in order to create a very simple website for a book.
+<br>This project is a first test on Next.js in order to create a very simple website for a book.
 <br>The website should be finalized and deploy beginning of October 2021.